-Judge cancels permit for Keystone XL oil pipeline
+US judge cancels permit for Keystone XL pipeline from Canada

 Tribal leaders and some residents of rural communities along the pipeline’s route worry that thousands of workers needed for the project could spread the virus.

-As many as 11 construction camps, some housing up to 1,000 people, were initially planned for the project, although TC Energy says those are under review amid the pandemic.
+As many as 11 construction camps, some housing up to 1,000 people, were initially planned for the project.
+TC Energy says those are under review amid the pandemic and won’t be needed until later in the summer.

+Work on two camps, in Montana and South Dakota, could start as soon as this month, according to court documents filed by the company this week.